Mari-yuriyevna/Mari-yuriyevna/README.md

 🎙️ My native language is Korean, but I can read and write English and speak a little Russian.

-⚔️ I'm interested in Defense Industry
+⚔️ I'm interested in Defense Industry.